ashzhang1/SpotiPie/README.md

 3. Install dependencies: `npm install`
 4. Run: 'npm run dev'

-## This project is curently a WIP!
+## This project is currently a WIP!